 Peter Drucker, the management guru said: “The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself…”.
 How can your restaurant minimize food wastage?… The answer is quite simple: Data Analytics.
 This does not only apply to your customer but your staff as well.

-According to SAP solutions for small businesses and medium-sized companies, they said, reducing wastage is reducing operational costs.
-For every dollar invested in food waste reduction, a whopping $8 is achieved (source).
+According to SAP solutions for small businesses and medium-sized companies, reducing wastage is reducing operational costs.
+For every dollar invested in food waste reduction, a whopping $8 is achieved.

 How do I use data analytics to reduce food wastage?

 You can get your customers’ details such as name, email, phone number, and address.
 You, however, need much more than that in data analytics.
 A number of which are based on observation from your staff.
 You should collect data such as age, food that’s ordered more often, leftovers, drink containers, religion, and any other detail you deem important.

 This is the first step to acquiring any data on your customer.
 Focus on staff members that do the dishes and servers.
 They can provide great information on the kinds of food consumers don’t eat.
 Servers give information on orders of consumers.